AdaCore/learn/content/courses/intro-to-ada/chapters/object_oriented_programming.rst

 .. attention::
-    Because an object of a classwide type can be the size of any descendent of its base type, it has an unknown size.
+    Because an object of a classwide type can be the size of any descendant of its base type, it has an unknown size.
 It's therefore an indefinite type, with the expected restrictions:

         - It can't be stored as a field/component of a record